Benitoite/howtophotovietnam/index.md

 ####	Headache and joint pain
 You may be exposed to painfully long car rides or develop migraines from the sodium content of some foods here.
 Use an over-the-counter remedy for these moments, as directed.

-o Acetaminophen (Tylenol, Paracetamol, Vadol)
+- Acetaminophen (Tylenol, Paracetamol, Vadol)
 This remedy is called Paracetamol in Vietnam and it is molecularly the same as what we call Acetaminophen, or Tylenol.
 Used as directed.

-oo	500mg Rapid Release Capsules
+ - 500mg Rapid Release Capsules
 Great for sudden migraine when used as directed.

-oo 625 Arthritis Caplets (8-hour pain relief)
+ - 625 Arthritis Caplets (8-hour pain relief)
 If you have back or joint pain, these are stronger but take 30 minutes to work.

 <figure>